 - Larger Repairs—after a fungal treatment, an epoxy or resin is injected into the wood to make the structure stable again.

-- Heavy Damage—in worse case scenarios, parts of the sash or frame may need to be removed and replaced.
+- Heavy Damage—in worst case scenarios, parts of the sash or frame may need to be removed and replaced.
 When this process is required, always use the same materials when possible.

 Level Three: Replacement